A walk-behind spreader is used to apply grass seed.

 • Fertilizers contain nitrogen, potassium, and phosphorus, so check the NPK value on the packaging to find the best one for you.

-• Use a spreader to apply the fertilizer based on the recommendations on the packaging or use liquid fertilizer.
+• Use a spreader or liquid fertilizer to apply the fertilizer based on the packaging recommendations.

 Water the Lawn